The End? Making sense of judgment

 We are all born with an innate sense of right and wrong, a desire for justice.
 Justice affirms there is indeed a universal right and a wrong and particular right and wrong within a community (customs and traditions).
 Justice demands retribution (punishment) and reparation (restoration) to allow reconciliation (peace).
 A system of justice aims to act for the weak ones in society, who are ignored by the powerful ones in their pleas for justice.
 Without justice, there is no peace.

-These judgments are in response to the rebellious nations’ idolatry, immorality and violence (9:20-21), and in particular the suffering saint’s cries for justice (6:11; 16:7).
+These judgments are in response to the rebellious nations’ idolatry, immorality and violence (9:20-21), and in particular, the suffering saint’s cries for justice (6:11; 16:7).
 These three sets of judgments illustrate increasing intensity, inviting repentance, yet repeatedly we read the wicked nations “cursed God” and “did not repent”.

 Victory in the fire.
 The scene opens again with a contrasting view similar to the previous chapter (chapter 14).
-The saints are depicted as victorious over the Beast, at peace and worshiping while the fires of God’s judgment are lighting up the world (15:2; compare 4:6; 5:10; 14:3).
+The saints are depicted as victorious over the Beast, at peace and worshipping while the fires of God’s judgment are lighting up the world (15:2; compare 4:6; 5:10; 14:3).
 They sing about God’s “righteous acts” (15:4) from the song of Moses (Deuteronomy 32), the lyrics which describe the judgments being poured out not only in the seven bowls (chapter 16) but also the seven seals and seven trumpets.

 bowls_1

-Just, holy wrath.
-These bowls of judgments are portrayed as coming from the Most Holy Place in the tabernacle (15:5-8).
+Just holy wrath.
+These bowls of judgments are portrayed as coming from the Most Holy Place in the Tabernacle (15:5-8).
 By referring to “the Song of Moses” (15:3; Deuteronomy 32), these judgments on the wicked and rewards for the righteous are depicted as the blessing for obedience (Deuteronomy 27-28) and curses for disobedience (Deuteronomy 29-32) recorded in the Law and kept in the Most Holy Place in the Dessert Tabernacle (Deuteronomy 31:24-30).

 Patient in mercy.
 These bowls of judgments are called “seven plagues” (15:1).
 As God demonstrated his patience towards Pharaoh and Egypt, allowing 10 times to repent before every plague, we also see God’s rich mercy allowing for the nations to turn from the rebellion in repentance to him.
 But the nations did not repent from their wickedness and cursed God (16:9, 11, 20).